maxviazov/Spring-Frameworks-/Spring-Annotation-Programming-Model.md

 Over the years, the Spring Framework has continually evolved its support for annotations, _meta-annotations_, and _composed annotations_.
-This document is intended to aid developers (both end users of Spring and developers of the Spring Framework and Spring portfolio projects) in the development and use of annotations with Spring.
+This document is intended to aid developers (both end users of Spring as well as developers of the Spring Framework and Spring portfolio projects) in the development and use of annotations with Spring.

 ## Goals of this Document